CatHood0/simple_spell_checker/README.md

 ```

 > [!Note]
 > You will need to add some of the available dependencies that contains the supported languages by default.
-Since the [1.3.0](), all the dictionaries was removed and reimplemented into a separate package.
+Since the `1.3.0` of the package, all the dictionaries was removed and reimplemented into a separate package.
 Check [Current languages supported](#-current-languages-supported).
 >
 > if you use some of these packages to register a language, please, call register functions before use the `SimpleSpellChecker` to avoid any unexpected behavior.